VoliJS/NestedTypes/README.md

     console.log( user.roles.first().name );
 });
 ```

-Types are being checked in run-time on assignment, but instead of throwing exceptions it tries to cast values to defined types.
-For example:
+> Types are being checked in run-time on assignment, but instead of throwing exceptions it tries to cast values to defined types.

 ```javascript
     user.login = 1;